Fundamentals of Sound

 Inharmonic/non-periodic complex tones, whose frequency components are not integer multiples of a 'fundamental' component, do not elicit a clear, unique pitch sensation.
 They may elicit more than one competing pitch sensations, may resemble chords, or may sound as noise, depending on their spectral distribution.

 As illustrated below, however, changing the spectral peaks of inharmonic complex tones without changing the frequencies of their sinusoidal components can result in a distinguishable change in pitch, matching the frequency change of the spectral peaks.
-This highlights the perceptual salience of changing vs. static stimuli, while also providing additional evidence of the dependence of pitch on spectral distribution.
+This highlights the perceptual salience of changing vs. static stimuli and provides additional evidence of the dependence of pitch on spectral distribution.

 Now, listen to this "chord melody" example, consisting of a five-chord sequence, each of which is one of the three chords, above.
 All 3 chords are major, include exactly the same notes (C5, E5, and G5), and have inharmonic spectra (i.e. their spectral components are not integer multiples of a single fundamental, even though the spectra of the individual notes in the chords are themselves harmonic).